maeldonoso/ouroboros_fmri/README.md

 Version: 10th March 2021

 Project developed by Maël Donoso, Ph.D. in Cognitive and Computational Neuroscience.
 Affiliations: Ouroboros Neurotechnologies (https://ouroboros-neurotechnologies.com/), Institut Lémanique du Cerveau (https://institut-cerveau.ch/), Policlinique Ostéopathique de Lausanne (https://policlinique-osteopathique-lausanne.ch/).
 The first version of this project (17th February 2021) was presented as a Capstone Project for the COS in Applied Data Science: Machine Learning of the EPFL Extension School (https://www.extensionschool.ch/).

+### Abstract

+This project uses data science (NumPy, Pandas, Matplotlib), machine learning (Scikit-Learn) and deep learning (TensorFlow) tools on statistical maps of the human brain obtained with functional Magnetic Resonance Imaging (fMRI).
+Our objective is to train machine learning models to recognize and predict brain activity, using a dataset from the open data repository NeuroVault.
+Specifically, we use machine learning models to classify brain images, and to predict the values of voxels inside these brain images.
+Our results show that both classification and regression are possible, suggesting that the statistical maps obtained in this experimental setup contain relevant and generalizable knowledge about the brain activity.

+### Structure and dependencies

 This project is organized through a series of six JupyterLab Notebooks, to be run in order: